-ACCT 1100 Financial Information For Life (3 credits)
+ACCT 1100 Financial Literacy (3 credits)

 An introduction to the use and interpretation of financial information needed to be a functioning member of society.
 Topics include business and non-business financial statements, compound interest related to loans and investment opportunities, banking transactions, personal financial statements, and the basic impact of Federal taxes on personal financial decisions.
-Prerequisite: Open to students who have tested into MATH 1170 or higher.
+Prerequisite: Completion of a Goal Area 4 course.
 Liberal Education Goal Areas 5 & 9.